 Maine Coon vs Norwegian Forest Cat: Behavior

-As far as behavior goes, these two breeds can be a bit different - but keep in mind that every cat is inherently different and breed standards may not reflect the kitten you bring into your home.
+First of all, bear in mind that every cat is inherently different and breed standards may not reflect the kitten you bring into your home.

 Norwegian Forest Cats are also considered gentle and kind cats who can be quite affectionate.
 But they are keen hunters and can get a bit lazy if they aren't physically and mentally stimulated.
 You'll want to ensure they have space to explore, simulate hunting, and play.
 Norwegian Forest Cats also have very interesting, chirp-like vocalizations.